KatrinaGW/Scheduler-Personal-Project/README.md

 * The weekly schedule, along with warnings about unfilled positions, will be printed to the standard output

 CURRENT VERSION NOTES
-* This is an ongoing work in progress, this is why coding standards are not yet strictly adhered to, efficiency is not optimal, and not all edge cases have been accounted for.
-To see examples of projects which have the aforementioned attributes, please see the other repositories in my GitHub, under my username KatrinaGW.
 * Plans for future functionality include: multiple shifts of varying lengths, wages and payroll, optional overtime.